Amanda-L/Euler-Science-LLC-summer-intern-2023/README.md

 # euler_science_summer_2023
-This is a repository that contains a project summary of tasks done as a 2023 summer intern at Euler Science LLC.
+This is a repository that contains a project summary of accomplishments as a 2023 summer intern at Euler Science LLC.

 # Responsible tasks

 Project objectives:
+Goal, business perspective, story, value provided, why is it important

 I worked on one major project with two components.